NBC Learn, Windows to the Universe

 - The resource reviews emissions of black carbon and its contribution to climate change and public health concerns through the work of Dr. "Ram" V. Ramanathan of Scripps Institute of Oceanography.

-- The video describes efforts to reduce both environmental and health impacts of black carbon by developing and distributing cook stoves that do not burn coal to communities in rural India.
+- The video describes efforts to reduce both environmental and health impacts of black carbon by developing and distributing cook stoves to communities in rural India.

 - Comments from expert scientist: The video describes the well-known health and climate impacts of black carbon in an accurate but general manner.
 I feel this video acted more as an outreach tool rather than being a simple, but yet scientific piece demonstrating the effects.